test-prof/test-prof/docs/playbook.md

 **NOTE**: This document assumes you're working with a Ruby on Rails application and RSpec testing framework.
 The ideas can easily be translated into other frameworks.

+> 📼 Check out also the ["From slow to go" RailsConf 2024 workshop recording](https://evilmartians.com/events/from-slow-to-go-rails-test-profiling-hands-on-railsconf-2024) to see this playbook in action.

 ## Step 0.
 Configuration basics

 Low-hanging configuration fruits:

-- Disable logging in tests—it's useless.
+- Disable logging\* in tests—it's useless.
 If you really need it, use our [logging utils](./recipes/logging.md).

 ```ruby
 config.logger = ActiveSupport::TaggedLogging.new(Logger.new(nil))